Animal Collective: Spirit They're Gone, Spirit They've Vanished

 While studying, Dave Portner organized shows at New York University for a while.
-As he had class together with Eric Copeland, he organized a show for his band Black Dice and eventually became friends with him.
-In 2000, Spirit They're Gone, Spirit They've Vanished was finished, Lennox and Dibb left school in Boston and moved to New York and the group's music became much more collaborative in nature.
+In class, he met and became friends with Eric Copeland, and Portner organized a show for Copeland's band Black Dice.
+In 2000, Spirit They're Gone, Spirit They've Vanished was finished, Lennox and Dibb left school in Boston and moved to New York, and the group's music became much more collaborative in nature.
 After introducing Lennox to Copeland, Portner and Lennox played their first show together in New York at The Cooler with Dogg and Pony, The Rapture and Black Dice in late summer of 2000.

 This was also the first time they wore makeup and masks, which later became a prominent characteristic of the group's live performances.
 From there on, Portner wore a mask for the first two years of the group performing.
 Lennox wore a panda hood on his head and later put face paint on; throughout the Europe tour in early 2004 he wore a white wig and went by the name Edgar.
 Dibb performed masked during the Here Comes the Indian tour.
 On the Australia tour in November 2006 and inspired by Halloween, they wore masks for the last time.
 According to Portner, the reason for disguising was to "help us be more relaxed and find an easier place in that other world we wanted people to join us in."
 They eventually stopped because they felt like it could become "too gimmicky" and distract from the music, although Weitz still sports a head lamp at live performances, as he did from the beginning.